jvrousseau/jvrousseau.github.io/_posts/2015-03-20-visualizing-a-month-of-lightning.md

 My first step was to take those files and create some GeoJSON.
 I took the quick and dirty approach.
 So I brute forced converted ~180M strikes from compressed CSV to single day GeoJSON files.
 The GeoJSON was not valid (to spec), but tippecanoe requires an array of features.

 So here comes the work of tippecanoe.
 There are some other [options](https://github.com/mapbox/tippecanoe#options){:target="_blank"} that are available for usage.
-The following command is what I settled on to create this dataset.
+The following command is what I settled on to create this dataset:

 `cat json/201305* | tippecanoe -z15 -g2 -o may-2013-ltg.mbtiles`